Apply for an emergency travel document for foreigners

 The emergency travel document is issued by the border authorities.
 Border authorities are the Federal Police and other Land and federal authorities charged with carrying out police control of cross-border traffic.

-As a foreigner, you can apply for an emergency travel document, the so-called emergency travel document, in case of an acute emergency to leave the country.
+As a foreign national, you can apply for an emergency travel document, known as an emergency travel document, in the event of an acute emergency.

-Acute emergencies exist if undue hardship is to be avoided or there is a special public interest.
+Acute emergencies exist if undue hardship is to be avoided or if there is a particular public interest.

-The emergency travel document allows you to leave Germany and then re-enter it.
-In principle, it is only valid for the duration of the respective journey, but for a maximum of one month.
-The emergency travel document is not a full-fledged substitute for the passport.
-It is only issued to you if you do not have time to go to the passport office before you start your journey.
+You can use the emergency travel document to leave Germany and then re-enter the country.
+It is generally only valid for the duration of the respective journey, but for a maximum of one month.
+The emergency travel document is not a full replacement for a passport.
+It is only issued to you if you do not have time to go to the passport office before travelling.

-You can only enter another state with an emergency travel document if the state recognises your document as a travel document.
-The other state has no obligation to recognise your emergency travel document.
-There is also the possibility that airlines will refuse to take travellers with this travel document.
+You can only enter another country with an emergency travel document if the country recognises your document as a travel document.
+The other country is not obliged to recognise your emergency travel document.
+It is also possible that airlines may refuse to carry travellers with this travel document.

-You have no legal claim to the issuance of an emergency travel document.
+You have no legal claim to the issue of an emergency travel document.

 An exhibition may be denied, for example, if: